MarchandMD/TOP_assignments/ruby_programming/a_bit_of_computer_science/recursive_methods/chapter_on_recursion.md

 I don't really know what is meant by this "divide-and-conquer" idea...and I know it comes from a different article...

 And so since my curiosity keeps getting snagged by the phrase 'divide-and-conquer' i'm going to spend some more time with the other article.

+# 1/08
+I want to dig into divide and conquer...I'm just not so sure about where to go with it...because the things I look for a little too esoteric for me...or they don't give me the kind of knowledge I'm looking for.
+I suppose I could keep digging...but I want to move on with the articles I'm looking at.
+And maybe continue to look for resources...but that's kind of the idea...TheOdinProject is the resource for good sources....so I'll dig into this Bastard's Book of Ruby...After I explore some other free eBooks